eprocessmedledger/home/teams/SmartConsent.md

 ## The Technology

-Use of API-REST in express with Nodejs and Blockchain API Alastria.
+Use of API-REST in express with Nodejs, Python and Blockchain API Alastria.
 And Angular

 ###  Repository